 “If a patient cannot produce any supportive documentation but states that they reside within the practice boundary then practices should accept the registration.”

 The charity Doctors of the World (DotW) also provide resources to support practices registering refugees, vulnerable migrants and asylum seekers.
-At the end of last year we published this piece explaining some of the other resources practices may find useful.
+In 2021 we published this piece explaining some of the other resources practices may find useful.

 - Refugees at Home